Flies

 Her career was kicked off with a BSc in Botany and Zoology, swiftly followed by conservation work with the RSPB, local authorities and Wildlife Trusts.
 The last ten years have been spent in professional ecology, perfecting the art of balancing development with conserving our natural assets.
 Botanical conservation is at the heart of her passion, and she will be assisting with the long-term resurrection of our rarest plant species across the south-east.

-Claire Bending - Northern Gentian Officer
+Claire Bending - Conservation Officer (Northern England)

 Claire is a Farm Conservation Adviser who has worked for a number of different organisations including the North York Moors National Park and the National Trust, and also works freelance.
 She has a passion for plants and has been fortunate to work all round the UK in many beautiful places and fascinating habitats.